UCD professor quit university group over lack of action on sexual harassment

 On Tuesday, Prof Deeks issued a “President’s Bulletin” by email to staff at UCD addressing the prolonged harassment of Dr Aoibhinn Ní Shúilleabháin at the university.
 Prof Deeks wrote: “I am greatly saddened that one of our colleagues experienced such traumatic events over an extended period, and on behalf of UCD I have apologised to Aoibhinn and to other colleagues and students who have suffered such experiences while in our care.”

-Last night, UCD said it had not been the responsiblity of Dr Deeks to reply to Professore James-Chakraborty, but, instead, that was a role for the chair of the gender equality group, Prof Orla Feely.
+Last night, UCD said it had not been the responsiblity of Prof Deeks to reply to Prof James-Chakraborty, but, instead, that was a role for the chair of the gender equality group, Prof Orla Feely.

 In her reply last October, Prof Feely said she had been “ disappointed” to learn of Prof James-Chakraborty’s decision to resign.
 She had been “a strong and consistent voice” for gender equality and “will be missed”.